-For two days the diverse crowd united to share ideas on everything from proper cooking techniques (al denteis the way to go) and methods for efficient production, to the nutritional value of pasta and strategies to promote its merits and versatility globally.
+For two days the diverse crowd united to share ideas on everything from proper cooking techniques and sauce pairings (al denteis the way to go) and methods for efficient production, to the nutritional value of pasta and strategies to promote its merits and versatility globally.
 It’s the latter that spurred the unanimous declaration of October 17th as World Pasta Day.

 Perhaps you’re thinking that one day isn’t enough time to celebrate the variety of delicious dishes available?
 Well, don’t get your tortellini in a twist.
 Here in the U.S., we’ve taken the celebration to a new level.

 Recently, the National Pasta Association asked Americans about their favorite foods.
 The survey revealed that 6 out of 10 say pasta—even more than chocolate!—is the one food they couldn’t live without.
 Considering the U.S. is the second largest consumer of pasta annually, eating pasta dishes an average of twice a week, it’s fitting that we’ve set aside an entire month to celebrate the stuff.

 Join your fellow lovers of pasta this October by celebrating National Pasta Month.

 In addition to enjoying this classic food, here are a few things you can do to celebrate pasta in October: